-MTSA has an IT department who are able to be contacted directly on campus as well as by e-mail (itsupport@mtsa.edu).
+MTSA has an IT department who are able to be contacted directly on campus as well as by email (itsupport@mtsa.edu).
 Students are encouraged to contact technical support for any problems that originate with the hardware or software related to their academics.
-They are also available to help with issues regarding broken/lost access card keys.